Nazeeh21/wave-portal-svelte/README.md

 <img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1634376404075/IEDb1ytMG.png" alt="image.png" />
 </p>

 Copy and paste any one of the **private keys** from the CLI and click on **Import**.
-Once the account is imported, you should see the Metamask interface like this.
+Once the account is imported, you should see the MetaMask interface like this.

 <p align="center">
 <img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1634376684523/ZmN9K5RmW.png" alt="image.png" />